 - Sliding Bar: A sliding bar shower head is attached to a bar that is mounted vertically on the wall.
 The head slides up and down the bar to accommodate people of different heights.

 - Body Spray: Body sprays and body mists are installed in vertical rows on separate walls to create a criss-cross stream pattern.
 Different from a traditional showerhead, they spray the entire body from head to toe at different angles.

 - Spa Shower Panels: Spa shower panels powerfully pump out water for a full body massage, similar to a whirlpool tub.
-They are installed directly against the wall, or multiple walls, from the knees to neck-level.
+They are installed directly against the wall, or multiple walls, from the knees to the neck-level.

 - Rain Showers: Rain showers are different than traditional showerheads because they spray water directly downward, rather than at an angle.

 - Aerating: An aerating shower head, also known as a low-flow showerhead, is designed to conserve water while still giving the same amount of pressure as a standard shower.
-In the past, low flow showerheads did not produce enough pressure, but with today’s technology, they can be as powerful as a high-pressure showerhead.
+In the past, low-flow showerheads did not produce enough pressure, but with today’s technology, they can be as powerful as a high-pressure showerhead.

 You can even add LED lights to your shower head for a really unique and personalized look.

 Before you start remodeling, you should think about the finish.
 Matching the shower fixtures with other elements in the bathroom, like the faucet and towel bar, is a good idea.